beginning of content

 Suicidal thoughts

-Your friend or family member might seem manic, or overly happy or excited.
+Your friend or family member might seem manic, or be overly happy or excited.
 They might make impulsive decisions or spend large amounts of money that they can't afford.

 Neglect and performing less well

-Bizarre or strange thoughts
+Unusual or strange thoughts

 Daily actions to improve your mental health